This chapter introduces the method for integrating the Air Quality v1.1 air quality monitoring device into Home Assistant.

 refresh: 1d

-Plug the device with your PC.
-Open ESPHome Web, and click CONNECT to connect the device
+Connect the kit to the host via a USB-C cable, open ESPHome Web, and click CONNECT to connect the device.

-Click INSTALL again to flash the firmware, and wait for the process finished.
+Click INSTALL again to flash and wait for the process to complete.

-If you didn't see the device discovery under notifications, you can also navigate to Settings->Device & services to check device discovery status.
-Click Add to add the device into Home Assistant.
+If you do not receive a notification for the new device, you can also navigate to Settings -> Device & services to check the device status.
+Click Add to add the device to Home Assistant.